woohoolabs/yin/README.md

 $ composer require woohoolabs/yin
 ```

-Yin requires PHP 5.6 at least.
+Yin requires PHP 7.0 at least but you can use Yin 1.0 for PHP 5.6.

 ### Install the optional dependencies: